cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 of your current project do not interfere with the system-wide Python installation, or other projects you're working on.

 Poetry manages virtual environments for your projects.
-To see this in action, install the skeleton package using [poetry install](https://poetry.eustace.io/docs/cli/#install):
+To see it in action, install the skeleton package using [poetry install](https://poetry.eustace.io/docs/cli/#install):